How to Boost Your Toddler’s Confidence With Words

 As a parent, you’re always trying your best to help your child be confident, resilient, and happy.
 But sometimes even the best parents slip into using language that undermines those goals.

 Skip the Exaggerations

 When you’re handling a whiny, strong-willed toddler it can be easy to use sweeping statements like “you always whine!” or “you never clean up your plate!”.
 But the truth is, those statements are usually unfair and always untrue.
 No child is always whining or never helping.
 Using phrases like that can make your tot feel insulted…and even lead to resentment and less cooperation.

-We suggest tossing the worlds “always,” “never,” and “worst” right out of your vocabulary!
+We suggest tossing the words “always,” “never,” and “worst” right out of your vocabulary!

 Reframe That Name